manishtiwari25/Ocelot.Provider.MySql/README.md

-This package adds Microsoft SQL Server support to Ocelot configuration.
+This package adds MySql support to Ocelot configuration.

 ## How to install